Nature Recovery Leadership Programmes

 Mike Innerdale

-Regional Director North England, National Trust and Partnership Board Member, Nature North.
+Regional Director North England, National Trust and Partnership Board Member, Nature North

 "We can’t regenerate nature without collaboration between people of many different backgrounds and sectors.
 Collaboration isn’t easy – it is an ability that we learn.
 This is why Nature North is supporting the Nature Recovery Leadership Programme.
 It is a great opportunity for emerging leaders across the North to develop that ability and become part of the solution for the recovery of nature."